pestphp/docs/mocking.md

 ## Method Expectations

 Mock objects are essential for isolating the code being tested and simulating specific behaviors or conditions.
-To indicate that a test double should anticipate a call to a method with a given name, we use the `shouldReceive` method, as demonstrated in the code snippet below.
+To indicate that a test mock should anticipate a call to a method with a given name, we use the `shouldReceive` method, as demonstrated in the code snippet below.

 ```php
 use App\Repositories\BookRepository;